Private Health Regulation Unit

 - The Department of Health (Tasmania) is responsible for licensing and monitoring private health service establishments as well as non-emergency patient transport (NEPT) services in Tasmania.

-- Administration of the licensing program for private health service establishments and NEPT services is performed by the Regulation Unit, under the Chief Medical Officer, Health Professional Policy and Advisory Services.
+- Administration of the licensing program for private health service establishments and NEPT services is performed by the Regulation, Licensing and Accreditation Unit, under the Deputy Secretary Clinical Quality, Regulation and Accreditation Department of Health and Chief Medical Officer.

 Health service establishments